jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 <a id="r851-decontam"></a>
 ### R8.5.1 decontam

-To remove possible contaminating species from our samples that are derived from the laboratory environment, we can use the R package `decontam`.
-The idea here is to use this to reduce the number of noisy taxa in the downstream compositional analysis, e.g. reducing the over-plotting of the loadings of PCAs.
+In addition to identifying well preserved samples, we can also remove possibly contaminating species from our samples that are derived from the laboratory environment, we can use the R package `decontam`.
+The idea here is to use this to reduce the number of noisy taxa in the downstream compositional analysis, e.g. false positive clustering due to laboratory batch effects.

+The method in the `decontam` package uses library quantification information to trace inverse correlations in OTU abundance compared to DNA abundance - where laboratory derived taxa appear more abundant in controls versus true samples.

  We manually added the library quantification values (qPCR) to our main metadata file `02-scripts.backup/02-microbiome_calculus-deep_evolution-individualscontrolssources_metadata.tsv`.

-We then run Decontam following the Decontam tutorial vignette on CRAN in the script, and also described here `02-scripts.backup/015-decontam_contamination_detection_analysis.Rmd`.
+We then ran `decontam` following the `decontam` tutorial vignette on CRAN as described here `02-scripts.backup/015-decontam_contamination_detection_analysis.Rmd`.

-The final list of contaminants for all methods and databases can be seen in `06-additional_data_files` under Data R19.
+The final list of contaminants for all methods and databases can be seen in `06-additional_data_files` under Data R19 and `04-analysis/screening/decontam.backup`, with a summary below in Table R4.

 ---